-What is inflation and why is it important?
+What is inflation and how is it measured?

-Put simply, inflation measures the rate of price growth for general goods and services and is most typically measured through the Consumer Prices Index (CPI), which monitors the changes in price of an extensive shopping basket of items that consumers commonly spend money on.
+Put simply, inflation consists in the rate of price growth for general goods and services and is most typically measured through the Consumer Prices Index (CPI), which monitors the changes in price of an extensive shopping basket of items that consumers commonly spend money on.

 When inflation looks like it might get too high, Central Banks might want to unwind some of the economic momentum by raising interest rates.
 In theory, this makes borrowing more expensive and saving more attractive.

-When Central banks want to stimulate the economy and encourage spending, they might lower interest rates to make borrowing cheaper and saving unattractive.
-With more consumers spending, higher demand for goods and services will cause prices to rise.
+Conversely, when Central banks want to stimulate the economy and encourage spending, they might lower interest rates to make borrowing cheaper and saving unattractive.
+With more consumers spending, higher demand for goods and services may cause prices to rise.

 How does inflation affect my savings?